Front-Running Protection for Distributed Exchanges using Tamper-Resistant Round Trip Time Measurements: The ODIN Algorithm

 \subsection{Random assessment intervals}

-The adversary must be prevented from knowing when the next assessment will take place since the adversary could easily, and at low cost, spawn many short-lived servers on the same subnet as her DEX instance at the time of the assessment and do a statistical attack on the assessment algorithm in order to circumvent the defense described in section 2.2.
-Or, the adversary could DDoS the router that routes to her /24 subnet at the exact time of the assessment to artificially slow the response times.
-A very short-running DDoS would probably evade detection and/or punitive action.
-The assessment interval is set using a cryptographically secure pseudorandom number generator to prevent the adversary from predicting the time of the assessment.
+The adversary must not know when the next assessment will take place since the adversary could easily, and at low cost, spawn many short-lived nodes on the same subnet as her DEX instance during the assessment to circumvent the defense described in section 2.2.
+Alternatively, the adversary could DDoS the router that routes to her /24 subnet at the exact time of the assessment to slow response times.
+A very short-running DDoS would probably evade detection.
+The assessment interval is determined with a cryptographically secure pseudorandom number generator to prevent the adversary from predicting the assessment time.